dbajuliano/Learning-Java-Android-Studio-libGDX/FlagsActivity/README.md

 Oracle Java Development Kit ("JDK")

-Optional: You can also run it on your own android mobile device using a USB cable and even exporting a .apk file.
+Optional: You can also run it on your own Android mobile device using a USB cable and even exporting a .apk file.

 # 💾 Installation

 The complete environment installation could be found here: http://web.stanford.edu/class/cs193a/android-studio.shtml

-After get the environment installed and configured, clone the project from Github:
+After getting the development environment ready, clone the project from Github:
 ```
 git clone git@github.com:julianotech/FlagsActivity.git
 ```
-Then, in Android Studio:

-Select Import project (Eclipse, ADT, Gradle, etc.) in the Welcome Screen, go find the repository you just cloned, and click OK.
+Then, on Android Studio Select Import project (Eclipse, ADT, Gradle, etc.) on the Welcome Screen, go find the repository you just cloned, and click OK.

 Once the project is open, your environment should be ready to build and run the project.

 # ☑ Tests

-I have tested this project on Android Studio using AVD for Nexus API 27 by Google Inc with sucess.
+I have tested on Android Studio using AVD for Nexus API 27 by Google Inc with success.

 # 🔨 Built With